 Finally, what might the graph suggest would be the most abundant compound in the universe (excluding diatomic combinations like H2)?
 Since hydrogen is the most abundant element, the most abundant compound should be a hydrogen compound.
 Helium rarely makes compounds so the most abundant compound should be a combination of hydrogen and the third most abundant element, oxygen, which gives us H2O.

 The gas giants have a lot of water, methane, and ammonia ice too but most of their mass is hydrogen and helium.
-If you could blow the hydrogen and helium gas off of a gas giant, what would be left would look a lot like an ice giant.
+If you could blow most of the hydrogen and helium gas off of a gas giant, what would be left would look a lot like an ice giant.
 If you could then scrape off the ice, what would be left would look a lot like a terrestrial planet.
 The point of all this is that almost all of the H2O in the solar system is in the outer solar system.

 Comets are roughly half rock and half ice and could be a possible external source of water.
 Icy asteroids are another possible source.
 Impacts of comets and icy asteroids could have delivered water to the planetary surfaces, especially in the early solar system when there were many more icy bodies available.
 Studies of the deuterium to hydrogen ratios of water from Earth’s oceans, comets, and icy asteroids suggest that the most likely external source of water would be icy asteroids such as can still be found in the outer asteroid belt.